DeepanshuSarawagi/Terraform/04-Terraform-Variables/README.md

 ## 5. Input variables - Constructors with type List
 - Input variables with type as list of strings.
 For example, refer [variables.tf](04d-Terraform-Input-variables-type-list/variables.tf).

+## 6. Input variables - Constructors with type Map
+- Variables defined are map of strings.
+For example, refer [variables.tf](04e-Terraform-Input-variables-type-map/variables.tf)